Pret: Perfectly Pret & Taste of Pret

 The Royal Navy Compass Challenge was a programme created by TTF in partnership with The Royal Navy, aimed at young people from an ethnic minority background and female students - both groups which are under-represented in the Navy.
-Participants were tasks with applying their problem-solving skills to a situation with simulated a real-life issue faced by the Royal Navy, and they engaged in a series of physical activities based around areas of service, using equipment and attire used in the service.
+Participants were tasked with applying their problem-solving skills to a situation with simulated a real-life issue faced by the Royal Navy, and they engaged in a series of physical activities based around areas of service, using equipment and attire used in the service.

 A one-day STEM-based workshop for KS3 students delivered in school, focusing on team-building, engineering, sustainability, innovation, community engagement and environmental responsibility.

 Perfectly Pret and Taste of Pret were programmes aimed at dispelling myths about working in the catering and hospitality industry, while also creating a better understanding of transferrable work skills and career opportunities.
 Students competed to create a brand new quality sandwich product, with the winners invited to Pret's Head Office to pitch their lunch item.

 PruGoals was part of M&G's (formerly Prudential) nationwide commitment to social inclusion in the UK.
 The programme took students on an 8-month journey which aimed to empower them to increase their self-esteem, emotional wellbeing, aspirations and resilience, through the Prudential RideLondon 46 mile bike ride.
 As well as bikes, training and equipment, the programme provided coaching and mentoring to support the students as they prepared for the event in 2018.